microns-ariadne/ariadne-synapse-detector-development/README.md

 information, then the model will be uploaded to the evaluation pipeline server to be processed.

-# Preparing an Existing Model
+# Incorporating an Existing Model

 Existing Keras models may be prepared for submission by following these steps: